vregidor/CAS-ADS/README.md

 # 🎓 CAS in Applied Data Science

-Data science skills are in high demand across **science, economics, medicine, and more** 🌐💡.
 The CAS program at the **University of Bern** runs over **6 modules** targeting **professionals and researchers**.

 It covers the **full data cycle**: